tomwojcik/starlette-context/docs/source/contributing.rst

 It's a rather young and small project so I haven't defined any specific guidelines yet.

 If you have opened a PR I won't merge it until
- * it will have 100% coverage
+ * it will have 100% test coverage
- * will be black/mypy positive
+ * it will pass all pre-commit hooks (that are a part of CI either way), so flake8 and mypy

 I'm willing to do that myself after your changes but I don't know if you want me to work on your branch.
 Just letting you know I will if those conditions are not met.